 Another way to think of the theme 'Go Further with Food,' is to choose meals and snacks packed with good nutrition.
 'Empty calories' is a popular term for a snack that provides calories but little else - essentially, stopping short of our necessary nutrients.
 These tend to be processed foods, like baked goods or sugary drinks.
 Though they have a place in a balanced diet, it's important they are not your typical 'go-to' food choices.
 When we look beyond the calories and consider the whole nutrient profile, we are then eating for good health, not just for looks.

 Sometimes all it takes is a food swap - replacing the sugar in our morning coffee with cinnamon, or adding smashed avocado to our toast in place of jelly.
 An athlete preparing for a jog can opt for a small banana instead of a slice of white toast.
 Although both have roughly 80 to 90 calories, the banana also has electrolytes and B-vitamins that replenish what is lost during exercise.

 As registered dietitian nutritionists know, food truly is medicine and fuel.
 Whether we are exercising, caring for loved ones, or meeting a deadline at work, the foods we choose affect how we perform and give us that extra boost to 'go further.'
-You can read more about the Food Waste Challenge.
+You can read more about Food Loss and Waste.

 A dietitian can be a part of your health care team.
 Using Secure Messaging (sign in required), you can contact them to learn more about this or other nutrition-related topics.
 Ask to speak with a registered dietitian today.